gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 I'm not sure how I feel about their approach of forking the entire Rust repository ([esp-rs/rust](https://github.com/esp-rs/rust)) and adding in support for the Xtensa instruction set that way.
 Hopefully it will get upstreamed sometime in the future?

+{{% figure src="esp32-rust-readme-screenshot-with-scream-emoji.png" width="1000px" caption="A screenshot from the front page of the esp-rs/rust repo shows how diverged the ESP32 Rust fork is compared to the official one (as of Nov.
+2022, 11.4k commits behind!).
+I'm not sure what to feel about this." %}}

 ### Nordic nRF

 The [nrf-rs/nrf-hal](https://github.com/nrf-rs/nrf-hal) repo provides a Rust HAL for the nRF51, nRF52 and nRF91 families of microcontrollers[^bib-nrf-rs-nrf-hal].